 In the hidden setting, we study two structural conditions.
-First, we provide a natural extension of the ergodic condition to the hidden case, introducing \emph{ergodic hidden stochastic games} (\Cref{Definition: Ergodic Hidden Stochastic Game}).
+First, we provide a natural extension of the ergodicity condition from the blind case to the hidden case, introducing \emph{weakly ergodic hidden stochastic games} (\Cref{Definition: Ergodic Hidden Stochastic Game}).
 Ziliotto~\cite{ziliotto2016zero} previously introduced a hidden stochastic game in which the uniform value does not exist.
-Building on this construction, we obtain an example of an ergodic hidden stochastic game where the uniform value still fails to exist.
+Building on this construction, we provide an example of a weakly ergodic hidden stochastic game where the uniform value fails to exist.
 Second, we study the primitive condition previously introduced for sets of matrices~\cite{cohen1982sets,seneta2006non}.
-For each action and signal, there is an update matrix corresponding to the transition probability on the state space after taking an action and receiving a signal.
+For each action pair and signal, there is an update matrix corresponding to the transition probability on the state space after taking an action and receiving a signal.
 The primitive condition on this set of matrices formalizes the idea that, after a sufficiently long period, every state-signal pair can occur with positive probability.
 We prove that this property implies the Doeblin condition in \Cref{Theorem: Primitive Hidden is Doeblin}, and therefore primitive hidden stochastic games have a uniform value.

-\paragraph{Related Literature} Our results relate to the Doeblin condition in general stochastic systems, the existence of value in games, and the computability of the value of systems that include both stochastic and nondeterministic uncertainty.
+\paragraph{Related Literature} Our results relate to the Doeblin condition for general stochastic systems, the existence of value in games, and the computability of the value of systems that include both stochastic and nondeterministic uncertainty.